 It makes sense that you’ll find chili oil in cuisines known for their already liberal use of seasonings and contrasting tastes.
 The stuff has its place on tables throughout Asia, although Sichuan cuisine is where it comes in most prominently.
 Rather than butting heads with the heady flavors of, say, soy sauce or rice wine, it simply adds an accent that rests on top.
 You’ll also find it in places like Calabria, which is famous for its vibrant red chilis, or in Veracruz, where a thick salsa macha is made using local peppers.

-Sichuan Chili Crisp, 2 for $35 on Fly by Jing
+Sichuan Chili Crisp, $15 from Fly by Jing

 Our executive editor's hands-down favorite.